 What is it?

-Even if Dad labeled a box with information about the item inside, I still must verify that it is what it says it is.
+Even if Dad labeled a box with information about the item inside, I still must verify that it is what he said it is.
 Sometimes he was wrong.
 Yesterday I hunted around for information on a Bowser 4-6-2 Pacific locomotive but the photos and diagrams didn’t match the item in the box—after about an hour of searching, I discovered that it wasn’t a Bowser; it was made by Varney.
 After a year of handling these heavy die cast locomotives, I have learned that they are made by Bowser, Varney, Mantua or John English.
 Knowing this reduces my searching time considerably, but in the beginning it would have taken me a day to figure it out.
-Besides, if I had mistakenly listed it as “Bowser,” I will receive messages from knowledgeable and helpful modelers who will gladly correct me.
+Besides, if I had mistakenly listed it as “Bowser,” I would have instantly received messages from knowledgeable and helpful modelers informing me of my ignorance.

 Once I know with moderate confidence what it is, I then determine what—if anything—is missing.
 Are all the parts and details present, and if so, are they “correct” for a PRR 4-6-2 Pacific locomotive?
 My favorite place to search for this information is hoseeker.net, a wonderful site with a huge library of literature about vintage model trains in HO scale.
 There you’ll find diagrams, photos, assembly instructions, and catalogs.

 Does it run?